 |Origin:||Yirgacheffe, Gedeb, Ethiopia|

 Ethiopia is the birthplace of coffee and Yirgacheffe is the very heart of it - high up on a mountainous plateau.
-Gedeb is a micro-region in Yirgacheffe and it is known for fruity profiles.
-This coffee has notes of tropical fruits, honey melon, caramel and bergamot.
-The cup is sweet and juicy.
+Gedeb is a micro-region in Yirgacheffe known for the fruity profile of coffee grown there and the mixed heirloom varietals native to Ethiopia.

-Gedeb Beriti washing station is located at 2000 meters elevation where the coffee beans can dry slowly.
-Metad operate a precise traceability system.
-More than 2,000 farmers that live in and around the village of Halo Beriti deliver their best cherries to the station.
-Metad provide regular training courses and they pay coffee farmers advances.
+Metad provides regular training courses and seeks to make coffee growing economically sustainable for farmers: paying advances and bonuses to reward quality.
 They are involved in projects to promote environmentally responsible agricultural practices, and they financed a road construction and a primary school for 800 pupils in the vicinity of the washing station.
-Metad cover all expenses for the school.
+Metad covers all expenses for the school.
 It offers scholarships for 105 disadvantaged students in the region of Gedeo.

 Metad was founded by Aman Adinew whose grandparents were already coffee producers and traders.
 Before Metad, Aman was President of the ECX (Ethiopia Commodity Exchange).
 Aware of the potential shortcomings of the Ethiopian coffee sector, they have chosen to promote remarkable coffees while focusing on traceability, ensuring better recognition of the products of their region.